-5. The project area currently supports a resident warmwater fishery.
+- 5. The project area currently supports a resident warmwater fishery.
 Primary warmwater game species in both Lake Aldred and the Susquehanna River downstream of the project include: smallmouth bass; walleye; channel catfish; redbreast sunfish; bluegill; black and white crappie; and pumpkinseed.
-Other common species that occur in Lake Aldred include gizzard shad, quillback, spotfin shiner, and common carp.

-6. In addition, the Susquehanna River has historically supported large runs of anadromous American shad, river herring (blueback herring and alewife), hickory shad, and catadromous American eel.
+Other common species that occur in Lake Aldred include gizzard shad, quillback, spotfin shiner, and common carp. - 6.
+In addition, the Susquehanna River has historically supported large runs of anadromous American shad, river herring (blueback herring and alewife), hickory shad, and catadromous American eel.
 These populations declined in the late 1800s and early

-&lt;sup>3 Although the 1980 license states that the project works include two 66-kV transmission lines, PPL reports in its December 20, 2007 amendment application that the existing transmission lines are rated at 69 kV.
+3 Although the 1980 license states that the project works include two 66-kV transmission lines, PPL reports in its December 20, 2007 amendment application that the existing transmission lines are rated at 69 kV.

 1900s because of the construction of canal feeder dams, overfishing, water pollution, and eventually the construction of the hydroelectric dams between 1904 and 1928.
+4

-7. Since 1972, the effort to restore anadromous fish in the Susquehanna River has included fertilized shad egg stocking in the basin, the construction of a shad hatchery by the Pennsylvania Fish and Boat Commission (Pennsylvania FBC) in the mid-1970s, and the total closure of the shad fishery in the Susquehanna River and upper Chesapeake Bay by the state of Maryland in 1980.
+Since 1972, the effort to restore anadromous fish in the Susquehanna River has included fertilized shad egg stocking in the basin, the construction of a shad hatchery by the Pennsylvania Fish and Boat Commission (Pennsylvania FBC) in the mid-1970s, and the total closure of the shad fishery in the Susquehanna River and upper Chesapeake Bay by the state of Maryland in 1980.
 The number of returning shad increased through the years.
 By 1991 a new fish lift was constructed at the Conowingo Project, followed by new fish lifts at the Holtwood and Safe Harbor Projects in 1997.
 The current fish lift has not been effective in passing shad upstream.
-Passage success at Holtwood has been variable, ranging from a high of about 63 percent of the shad passed at the Conowingo Project.
-While in 1997 and 2001 the Conowingo Project passed about 243,000 and 292,000 herring, Holtwood passed only about 1,000 herring each year.
+Passage success at Holtwood has been variable, ranging from a high of about 63 percent of the shad passed at the Conowingo Project to a low of about 3 percent of the shad passed at the Conowingo Project.
+While in 1997 and 2001 the Conowingo Project passed about 243,000 and 292,000 herring, Holtwood passed only about 1,000 herring each year.5